copypastel/cpl_tools/README.markdown

 ### IO_Parser ###

 IO_Parser takes an IO object (anything that has read, and pos=) and parses it into data structures for easy access.
-You can think of it like a struct in C where the struct is defined and then because of how C addressing works, the struct can be overlaid a character buffer and you have immediate pointers to the data.
-An example of a BMP_header is as follows:
+You can think of it like a struct in C where the struct is defined and then overlaid on a character buffere.
+An example of a BMP_header follows:

     class BMP_Header < CPL::Tools::IOParser::Base
       #default_endianess :little_endian
-      data :format, 2    , :endianess => :big_endian do |dat|
+      data :format, :string , :endianess => :big_endian, :size => 2 do |dat|
           case [dat[0],dat[1]]
           when [ 0x42 , 0x4D ]: :STANDARD
           when [ 0x42 , 0x41 ]: :OS2_Bitmap_Array